krsmga/unity-camera-permission/README.md

 4. The **On Not Authorized (Boolean)** event returns **false** and allows you to enter any method that will be executed after the user denies access to the camera. ***(Optional)***

 Regardless of the use of the script parameters, it will request permission from the application's camera.

+**For Android devices**

+It is possible to create a button that calls the Start () method to request again if the user has denied it the first time.
+That way he doesn't need to access the device's settings to change the permission.
+This does not work on iOS.